Step Two (A)

 The resulting data set will then be shown in the chart.

-If you are not happy with the forecast simply click the second button ‘Clear NEW forecast values’ and enter a new set.
+If you are not happy with the forecast simply click the button labelled ‘Clear Input Data range’ and then enter a new set.

 Once You are Satisfied with the new forecast values you can either

 Press the ‘insert into Model’ button in which case the data is captured into the data set and used for the forecast - but NOTE - the data for that variable has been updated but the new scenario still needs to be run by clicking the ‘run scenario’ button in the main model sheet.
 The program is done like this as you may want to alter more than one of the determinant variables before running the solution.RUNNING THE SCENARIO